alierville/pix2desktop/README.md

 <p>

 <p>
 This is a simple boiler plate.
-The PHP part is not even necessary but in current system there is a lot of PHP or other Backend oustide the node scope.
+The PHP part is not even necessary.
-<br>This way we can show how interact with node using a redis PUB/SUB channel
+<br>We use this to show how we can interact with node using a redis PUB/SUB channel
 </p>

 Refer to the README.md from each parts (php, node and fend) for installation.